TheHellSite/archlinux_lxc/grocy/README.md

-# Grocy Arch Linux installation (run as root user inside the LXC)
+# grocy Arch Linux installation (run as root user inside the LXC)

 ### 1. Run the script inside of the Arch Linux LXC.